Exserted Indian Paintbrush

 - Inflorescence (flower arrangement) is a dense spike (single stem bearing stalkless flowers)

-- Bracts (modified leaves at flower base) and sepals (usually green, outer flower parts) are lobed
+- Bracts (modified leaves) at base of inflorescence and sepals (usually green, outer flower parts) are lobed

 - Usually magenta with pink tips at Edgewood

 - Bilaterally-symmetrical flowers are usually white and magenta, with purple and yellow accents

 - Tube-shaped, partially covered by bracts and sepals